CodeRed30/Portfolio/goals/week_1.md

 | Goal | Greater understanding of RSpec syntax | Greater understanding of OOP |
 | Achieve | Research and re-read yesterdays resources | OOP resources |
 | Evidence | More comfortable pairing later | Explain basic OOP principles |

+## Thursday - Day 4
+* Translation of user stories - BB getting easier
+* Why use a feature test - Explain to Pair Partner

+## Friday - Day 5
+* Be confident with BB Challenge to go into weekend Challenge - successful Airport challenge
+* Understand @bikes = bikes - Use in future challenges